-- Criminal exploitation of young and vulnerable people is a common feature in the facilitation of county lines drugs supply, whether for the storage or supply of drugs, the movement of cash, or to secure the use of dwellings held by vulnerable people in the rural marketplace this is commonly referred to as cuckooing. - All staff have been trained and recognise the need to be vigilant for the signs and aware of risk factors which may increase the likelihood of involvement in serious violence, exploitation, and gang activity including but not limited to: - Being male however girls who are exploited can be very different to that of boys, indicators may not be the same, but professionals need to be aware that girls are just as much at risk as boys. - Children who associate with other young people involved in exploitation - Children who go missing for periods of time or regularly come home late - Change in friendships/relationships with others/groups - Having been frequently absent or permanently excluded from school - having experienced child maltreatment - Unexplained gifts/new possessions these can indicate children have been approached by/involved with individuals associated with criminal networks/gangs. - Signs of self-harm/significant change in wellbeing - having been involved in offending, such as theft or robbery - Further advice for schools and colleges is provided in the Home Office's Preventing youth violence and gang involvement and its Criminal exploitation of children and vulnerable adults: county lines guidance. - Where an exploitation concern has been identified, the form linked below is to be used to provide intelligence to the police to get a better understanding of local exploitation concerns and issues. - Through this portal you can report Perpetrators of child exploitation, Places and Spaces where Child Exploitation is suspected of taking place and vehicles believed to be connected to be exploiting children.
-Please use the link to - Report an Exploitation Concern Online.
+- Criminal exploitation of young and vulnerable people is a common feature in the facilitation of county lines drugs supply, whether for the storage or supply of drugs, the movement of cash, or to secure the use of dwellings held by vulnerable people in the rural marketplace this is commonly referred to as cuckooing. - All staff have been trained and recognise the need to be vigilant for the signs and aware of risk factors which may increase the likelihood of involvement in serious violence, exploitation, and gang activity including but not limited to: - Being male however professionals need to be aware that girls are also likely to be exploited.
+Indicators for girls who are exploited can be very different to those for boys. - Children who associate with other young people involved in exploitation. - Children who go missing for periods of time or regularly come home late.

+- Change in friendships/relationships with others/groups. - Having been frequently absent or permanently excluded from school. - Having experienced child maltreatment. - Unexplained gifts/new possessions these can indicate children have been approached by/involved with individuals associated with criminal networks/gangs. - Signs of self-harm/significant change in wellbeing. - Involvement in offending, such as theft or robbery.

+Further advice for schools and colleges is provided in the Home Office's Preventing youth violence and gang involvement and its Criminal exploitation of children and vulnerable adults: county lines guidance.
+County Lines Toolkit For Professionals - The Children's Society in partnership with Victim Support and National Police Chiefs' Council.

+- Greenvale Primary School will make referrals to Children's Services and the police if we have reason to believe a student has become involved in these types of activity. - In addition, where an exploitation concern has been identified, the form linked below will also be completed, to provide intelligence to the police on local exploitation concerns and issues.
+The portal allows for the reporting of suspected perpetrators of child exploitation and Places and Spaces where Child Exploitation is suspected of taking place and vehicles believed to be connected to exploiting children.
+Report an Exploitation Concern Online.

 This is for Child Exploitation specifically.
-But for general vulnerability concerns, they still need to be reported directly to the police in the usual way (101 or 999).
+General vulnerability concerns still need to be reported directly to the police (101 or 999).

-Please note, this portal is also not suitable for reporting crime as is not monitored 24/7.
+Please note, this portal is also not suitable for reporting crime as is not constantly monitored